strebo/strebo/README.md

 ## installation
 Please make sure you have **PHP7** (**thread-safe** version) installed and you have enabled the required extensions.
 An additional extension you have to download is **pthreads**.
 Follow the instruction of http://tzfrs.de/2014/07/fix-it-the-right-way-ssl-error-unable-to-get-local-issuer-certificate/ to enable HTTPS calls to social network APIs.

-To install the required frameworks we use the **Composer**.
+To install the required frameworks we use **Composer**.
 Execute the following commands in the shell in the directory of the project:

 ``composer install``